Employing an asylum seeker

 As an employer, you can track the case by logging in to the e-service.

 When you receive the trade union statement, scan or photograph it.
 Then log in again and upload the statement.
-You can log in by clicking on the link “Create offer of employment” on this page.

 As agent for the employer

 If you are the employer's agent you should include a power of attorney from the employer stating that you are authorised to represent the employer.